 Prior to the initial public offering, there has been no public market for our common stock or warrants.
-We have applied to list our common stock and Tradeable Warrants for trading on The Nasdaq Capital Market under the symbols "SXTP" and "SXTPW," respectively.
-There is no guarantee or assurance that our shares of common stock and Tradeable Warrants will be approved for listing on The Nasdaq Capital Market.
-This offering is contingent upon receiving approval of our listing from The Nasdaq Stock Market LLC ("Nasdaq") and the closing of our initial public offering.
+Our common stock and Tradeable Warrants have been approved for trading on The Nasdaq Capital Market under the symbols "SXTP" and "SXTPW," respectively.
+This offering is contingent upon the closing of our initial public offering.
 We will not receive any proceeds from the sale of shares by the Selling Stockholders.

-Any shares sold by the Selling Stockholders until our common stock and Tradeable Warrants are listed or quoted on an established public trading market will take place at \$ per share, which is the per unit public offering price we are selling in our initial public offering.
+Any shares sold by the Selling Stockholders until our common stock and Tradeable Warrants are listed or quoted on an established public trading market will take place at \$5.30 per share, which is the per unit public offering price we are selling in our initial public offering.
 Thereafter, any sales will occur at prevailing market prices or in privately negotiated prices.
 The distribution of securities offered hereby may be effected in one or more transactions that may take place in ordinary brokers' transactions, privately negotiated transactions or through sales to one or more dealers for resale of such securities as principals.
 Usual and customary or specifically negotiated brokerage fees or commissions may be paid by the Selling Stockholders.
 No sales of the shares covered by this prospectus shall occur until the common stock and Tradeable Warrants sold in our initial public offering begins trading on The Nasdaq Capital Market.
 The Selling Stockholders have represented to us that they will not offer or sell their shares prior to the closing of the initial public offering.

-On , 2023, a registration statement under the Securities Act of 1933, as amended (the "Securities Act") with respect to our initial public offering of units, with each unit consisting of one share of common stock, one Tradeable Warrant to purchase one share of common stock and one Non-tradeable Warrant to purchase one share of common stock, was declared effective by the Securities and Exchange Commission (the "SEC").
-We received approximately \$ million in net proceeds from the offering (assuming no exercise of the underwriters' over-allotment option) after payment of underwriting discounts and commissions and estimated expenses of the offering.
+On July 11, 2023, a registration statement under the Securities Act of 1933, as amended (the "Securities Act") with respect to our initial public offering of units, with each unit consisting of one share of common stock, one Tradeable Warrant to purchase one share of common stock and one Non-tradeable Warrant to purchase one share of common stock, was declared effective by the Securities and Exchange Commission (the "SEC").
+We received approximately \$6.45 million in net proceeds from the offering (assuming no exercise of the underwriters' over-allotment option) after payment of underwriting discounts and commissions and estimated expenses of the offering.